MicrosoftDocs/powerapps-docs/powerapps-docs/common-data-model/overview.md

 app, and a sales app.
 Often each of the applications would be created independently, with different structures representing an entity, such as *Account*, that are nearly the same (but not) .
-With the CDM, you could build your data in a standardized format (using the **Common Data Model** entities, attributes, and relationships), and then each of those three apps could use the same data as a basis.
+With the CDM, you could build your data in a standardized format (using the CDM entities, attributes, and relationships), and then each of those three apps could use the same data as a basis.
 Of course each app could have its own additional data and schemas, based on the functionality of each app.
 But when it comes to development, your applications and reports could pull the common data